pasyuk/woowgallery/readme.txt

 = Is WoowGallery translation ready? =

-Yes, WoowGallery has full translation and localization support via the `wgtd` textdomain.
+Yes, WoowGallery has full translation and localization support via the `woowgallery` textdomain.

 == Changelog ==